-The LABTEKTM N2-35 Series & LABTEKTM N2-70 Series will produce and store nitrogen at 100 (+/-3) psig.
-Once the storage tank reaches 113 (+/-3) psig, the system will go into unload mode.
+The LABTEK[TM] N2-70 Series will produce and store nitrogen at 105 (+/-3) psig.
+Once the storage builds pressure the system will go into unload mode.
 When the pressure drops by about 7-13 psig, the system should go into load mode and begin to refill the storage.
-If you are out of the specifications, we need to determine where the issue is.
-Contact the manufacturer or factory trained technician.
+If the system is out of the specifications contact the manufacturer or factory trained technician.